h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  String
 -  Invalid

+**Note**: When parsing a data file containing timestamps that do not include a timezone, the timestamps will be interpreted as UTC (GMT).

 You can search for a column by entering it in the *Search by column name...* entry field above the first column name entry field.
 As you type, H2O displays the columns that match the specified search terms.

 **Note**: Only custom column names are searchable.
 Default column names cannot be searched.

-To navigate the data preview, click the **<- Previous page** or **->
-Next page** buttons.
+To navigate the data preview, click the **<- Previous page** or **-> Next page** buttons.

 .. figure:: images/Flow_PageButtons.png
    :alt: Flow - Pagination buttons